 What if I change my mind a few days before the trip and don’t feel it is safe to travel?

 If you change your mind after the above deadline has passed (depending on your travel date), and all trips are happening as planned, your deposit will not be refunded.

 What if I ordered a domestic flight?

-You are required to insure your domestic flight.
-Birthright Israel will not compensate any domestic flight costs in the event your trip is cancelled
+Due to the uncertainty of the Coronavirus, you are encouraged to purchase domestics flights with flexible cancellation policies.
+Birthright Israel will not compensate any domestic flight costs in the event your trip is cancelled.

 Can I extend my flight?